 In this post we share 7 tips that will help you to better manage these complicated conversations with your employees.

 This post is also available in Spanish.

 Managing difficult conversations with employees is an inevitable part of human resources management in any company.
-Common examples of issues at work are discussions on poor employee performance, failure to meet working hours, or conflicts between colleagues.
+Common examples of issues at work are discussions on poor employee performance, failure to meet working hours (ES), or conflicts between colleagues.

 It is a reality that these situations create tension and stress for all employees.
 And usually the necessary conversations to lessen tensions and resolve issues are delayed.

 In many cases, it's because we don't know how to begin the conversation, or we don't know how to choose the most appropriate words to create an open dialogue.

 But failing to address difficult conversations with employees at the right moment is not recommended at all, because a small issue can become a difficult problem to resolve, and can end up affecting the productivity of those involved and creating a negative working environment.

 When there is a problem in an organization or team,